MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 ---
-title: Deploy Windows 10 in a test lab (Windows 10)
+title: Configure a test lab to deploy Windows 10
 description: Concepts and procedures for deploying Windows 10 in a proof of concept lab environment. ms.prod: w10 ms.mktglfcycl: deploy